-\ The numbers above the bar graphs are the combined totals for the following 12 companies: SEJ, IY, YB, York, SHELL GARDEN, Life Foods, IY Foods, Sogo & Seibu, Akachan Honpo, THE LOFT, Seven & I Food Systems, and Barneys \ For the Group company calculation conditions, please see the data posted on the website.
+- The numbers above the bar graphs are the combined totals for the following 11 companies; Seven-Eleven Japan, Ito-Yokado, York-Benimaru, York, SHELL GARDEN, IY Foods, Sogo & Seibu, Akachan Honpo, THE LOFT, Seven & I Food Systems, and Barneys Japan. - York-Benimaru includes the stores and the merged Life Foods factory. - For the Group company calculation conditions, please see the data posted on the website.

-$\blacktriangleright$ Details of CO2 emissions amount data can be found here $\ref{eq:constraint}$ Promoting the Introduction of Energy-Saving Equipment at Stores To curtail the increase in environmental impact proportionate to the increase and enlargement of stores and the expansion of products and services, each Seven & i Group company is installing energy-saving equipment such as LED lighting and solar panels when opening new stores and refurbishing existing ones.
+Details of CO2 emissions amount data can be found here Z Promoting the Introduction of Energy-Saving Equipment at Stores To curtail the increase in environmental impact proportionate to the increase and enlargement of stores and the expansion of products and services, each Seven & i Group company is installing energy-saving equipment such as LED lighting and solar panels when opening new stores and refurbishing existing ones.
 Conserving energy at stores also leads to lower costs for energy use.
-For example, at Seven-Eleven Japan stores, we are promoting environment-friendly store creation by converting all types of lighting to LED, including store signage, sales area lighting, and sign poles.
+For example, at Seven-Eleven Japan stores, we are promoting environment-friendly store development by converting all types of lighting to LED, including store signage, sales area lighting, and sign poles.
 In 2014, we introduced new specification LED lighting that can further reduce electricity usage by approximately 50%.
-In addition, we have made progress in installing solar panels, which are now in place at 8,681 stores (as of the end of February 2021).
-Other chains are promoting the wider use of renewables too.
-As of the end of February 2021, Ito-Yokado had installed LED lighting at all of its 132 stores and solar panels at 13 stores, York had installed solar panels at 2 stores, and York-Benimaru had installed solar panels at 7 stores.
+In addition, we have made progress in installing solar panels, which are now in place at 8,775 stores (as of the end of February 2022).
+Other operating companies are also promoting the wider use of renewables.
+As of the end of February 2022, Ito-Yokado had installed LED lighting at all of its 128 stores and solar panels at 13 stores, York-Benimaru had installed solar panels at 21 stores, and York had installed solar panels at 6 stores.
+Electricity consumption in store operations